blockades/mmt_resources/research/dark_crystal-report_peer_testing_and_usability_assessment.md

 #### Behaviour and Navigation

+Some peers found both the interface and the protocol puzzling and expressed this confusion in the form of questions such as:

+> How did I get here?
+> Where am I currently?
+> Where am I going next?
+> What is going to happen next?
+> What happens if I click this?
+> Will I be able to go backwards?
+> Will I be able to change my mind?
+> How many steps will there be in this process?
+> Have I done this right?

+Such questions reveal an inability to easily intuit what the consequences of a specific action might be.
+This has serious ramifications for Dark Crystal which is fundamentally about handling sensitive information.

+Some peers observered they felt the UI was actively encouraging them to share their secrets.
+This could be problematic.

-Several users expected different behaviour when hitting the ESC button when selecting a custodian, expecting it to simply close the dropdown rather than exit the form modal.
+Several peers expected different behaviour when hitting the `ESC` button when selecting a custodian, expecting it to simply close the dropdown rather than exit the form modal.

-Multiple users reported unintuitive use of anchor elements throughout the application, here is one such example:
+Multiple peers reported unintuitive use of anchor elements throughout the application, here is one such example:

 > On the main page of DC, I clicked on the image of the person who had sent me a shard.
 > I expected to it to take me to the details of the shard.
 > Instead it took me to their profile.

 A bug that persisted in the custodian suggester has been fixed.
 This was an early behavioural issue that has been resolved.

+There is no importance hierarchy in New Crystal form.
+Peers reinforced our belief that a flat form with no additional information (such as tooltips) meant it was not visually clear what was of importance.

 #### Delivery Confirmation